 In the United Kingdom and Australia, taking a gap year – a term for a “year off” before university – is very common.
 In the United States, gap years are less common, but they are becoming more popular.
 Students participate in many exciting and challenging opportunities during gap years, including travel and community service and work opportunities around the globe.
 A gap year can be a good opportunity to demonstrate a deep commitment to community service or an independent intellectual endeavor and can give a student the opportunity to regroup and retry college applications.
 That said, a gap year rarely makes an enormous shift in the college admissions opportunities available to a student, so a gap year is unlikely to radically shift the admissions game.
 A gap year does allow, however, for some breathing room and the opportunity to reassess college options, while simultaneously demonstrating growth and development as a future member of a learning community.

 Transfer admissions are very common under certain circumstances.
 Some studies suggest that as many as 60% of students will transfer at some point in their undergraduate studies.
-President Barack Obama, who transferred from Occidental College to Columbia University, might be the country’s most famous transfer student!
+Former President Barack Obama, who transferred from Occidental College to Columbia University, might be the country’s most famous transfer student!

 That said, transferring to the most prestigious universities is very tough; some Ivy League schools take almost no transfer students.
 In addition, most colleges will insist on considering high school grades and SAT/ACT scores, so a chance at transfer admissions usually does not mean escaping a less than ideal high school transcript or lower than desired standardized test results from high school.